Can Bad Credit Affect Your Utility Bills?

-Some utilities may be included in your rent.
+Some utilities may be included in your rent payments.
 Some may not.
-If you don’t rent your home and are part of a home owner association, some of your utilities may be billed through your monthly fees — or they too, may all be your own responsibility.
-Regardless of your living situation, when it comes to the utilities you are responsibility for paying yourself, you might be required to undergo a credit check.
+If you don’t rent your home and are part of a homeowner association, some of your utilities may be billed through your monthly fees — or they too, may all be your own responsibility.
+Regardless of your living situation, when it comes to the utilities you are responsible for paying yourself, you might be required to undergo a credit check.

 Utility contracts are a form of credit

-The difference between a utility account and a traditional personal loan is that an open account does not involve any interest, and the utility company includes the cost of lending in the prices it charges.
+The difference between a utility account and a traditional personal loan, student loan, or car loan is that an open account does not involve any interest, and the utility company includes the cost of lending in the prices it charges.